Backlash (2003): Aftermath

 Brock Lesnar engaged in a feud against Big Show over the WWE Championship.
-The feud began on the May 1, 2003 episode of SmackDown!, where Lesnar cut an in-ring promo against Big Show, stating that he was a coward for attacking and injuring Rey Mysterio at Backlash.
+The feud began on the May 1 episode of SmackDown!, where Lesnar cut an in-ring promo against Big Show, stating that he was a coward for attacking and injuring Rey Mysterio at Backlash.
 Big Show later appeared on the stage, where he challenged Lesnar into a WWE Championship match.
 The following week on SmackDown!, it was announced that Big Show would face Lesnar for the WWE Championship at Judgment Day in a Stretcher match.
 Later that night, the feud escalated during a Handicap match between Chris Benoit and the team of Big Show and A-Train.
 Benoit lost via pinfall; after the match, Benoit was double-teamed by Big Show and A-Train.
 The double-team caused Lesnar to come and assist Benoit to no avail, as Big Show performed a chokeslam on Lesnar.
 At Judgment Day, Lesnar defeated Big Show in the Stretcher match to retain the WWE Championship.

-The aftermath of the six-man tag team match from Backlash, was a feud over the World Heavyweight Championship between Kevin Nash and the reigning champion, Triple H. The feud began on the April 28, 2003 episode of Raw, during a tag team match for the World Tag Team Championship involving Triple H and Ric Flair facing the reigning champions, Kane and Rob Van Dam.
+The aftermath of the six-man tag team match from Backlash, was a feud over the World Heavyweight Championship between Kevin Nash and the reigning champion, Triple H. The feud began on the April 28 episode of Raw, during a tag team match for the World Tag Team Championship involving Triple H and Ric Flair facing the reigning champions, Kane and Rob Van Dam.
 As Triple H attempted a pinfall on Van Dam, Nash came down to the ring and chased Triple H to the backstage area with a sledgehammer.
 Triple H then ran towards a limousine, where Nash smashed the windows with the sledgehammer and threw it into the limousine, as it drove off with Triple H. The following week on Raw, Raw Co-General Managers Stone Cold Steve Austin and Eric Bischoff announced a World Heavyweight Championship match between Nash and Triple H at Judgment Day.
 At Judgment Day, Triple H retained the World Heavyweight Championship after deliberately getting himself disqualified.

-The 2003 Backlash would be the final Backlash to feature wrestlers from the SmackDown! brand until the 2007 event as the next three years' events were held exclusively for the Raw brand.
+The 2003 Backlash would be the final Backlash to feature wrestlers from the SmackDown! brand, and multiple brands in general, until the 2007 event as the next three years's events were held exclusively for the Raw brand.
+Following WrestleMania 23 in April 2007, brand-exclusive PPVs were discontinued for the rest of the duration of the first brand split.